Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 A disease caused by water-borne bacteria.
 - Caught by drinking straight from puddles or water tiles without boiling it first.
 - Cannot be transmitted in any way.
 - Will cause you to convulse and vomit.
-This will dehydrate you fast\!- Vomiting will also cause you to lower the hunger level.
+This will dehydrate you fast!- Vomiting will also cause you to lower the hunger level.
 - Dehydration will kill you without treatment.
 - Treatment is drinking plenty of water until the disease is gone.
 Any type of freshwater will do.
 - **TIP**: You can remove the risk of catching cholera by building a well on a puddle.
 Well water is pure.